 - White vinegar

 - Baking soda is popular for removing odors.
-In fact it’s simple to use and successful for removing odors from carpeting.
+In fact, it’s simple to use and successful in removing odors from carpeting.

 - Dust the area liberally with baking soda.
 For odors that exceed the surface, brush the area gently with a broom to work the baking soda down into the fibers.